Location of Sispara Peak

 Beauty of Sispara Peak

 Soothing environment and greenery surrounding the mountain is the main attraction of Sispara.
 This peak can be accessed by passing northwest up behind the bungalow, and ascending the high bluff below the peak.
 Around half an hour's walk will lead one to a vertical precipice of the escarpment that faces the plains of Malabar.
 The foot of the precipice reach the brim of this point.
-This point is enveloped by a number of lofty trees
+This point is enveloped by a number of lofty trees.
+One will come across a huge peaking mass of rock after walking along the edge of this escarpment.
+In the words of Henry Francis Blanford, geologist of the Geological Survey of India, the view from this point is really magnificent, particularly that of the gigantic amphitheatre to the right, the termination of the Koondahs on this side.
+It is very striking to look at this stupendous semicircular recess, formed by enormously lofty mountains.

 The Sispara Peak extends across the northeast over 20 miles in a magnificent amphitheatre of steep hills in the Nilambur South Forest Division to Mukurthi peak is the great western escarpment of the Kundah Range.
 In literary books, it is mentioned that there is perhaps no scene in Southern India more grand and imposing than this gigantic escarpment.